danfuzz/samizdat/doc/parsing-in-samizdat.md

 by vertical bars (`|`).
 The result of matching is the same as the result of whichever alternate was matched.

+This expression is valid at the layer of Samizdat expressions, and not valid *within* a parser function pattern declaration.
+Note how the example below is constructed.

-For example, the parser `{/ "f" | "foo" /}` will match the string `"foobar"`, resulting in the yielded value `[:@f:]` and a remainder of `"oobar"`.
+For example, the parser `{/ "f" /} | {/ "foo" /}` will match the string
+`"foobar"`, resulting in the yielded value `[:@f:]` and a remainder of `"oobar"`.
 Note that because of the prioritized ordering, the second alternate could never get picked in this case.

 Token Syntax